kartamyshev/blog/posts/article-1.md

 I understand that cascades, inheritence, prioritization are complicated.
 There are a lot of rules, sometimes inconsistent, sometimes just difficult to comprehend because of various reasons.
-There is no error handling, you forget to add a semicolon and you get a blank screen.
+There is no error handling, you forget to add semicolon and you get a blank screen.
 Not nice.

-It seems like we're trying to write styles anywhere but where they belong to - css in js, jss, tailwind etc.
-The only important parameter is development speed whatever other tradeoffs are.

 Historically CSS was never complete and was always behind business and subsequently designer needs.
 Maybe exactly designers were the ones who pushed specifications the most for better.

 But please name at least one technology that is perfect?
 There is none.
 CSS is almost perfect for styling web pages.
 I don't think it's ever possible to find more concise and expressive way for the language to describe how something should look like.
 Probably `yaml` would do better.
-But something similar can be easily achieved with [stylus](https://stylus-lang.com) (no advert) - an amazing tool at a time, clearly an underdog between css preprocessors.
+But something similar can be easily achieved with [stylus](https://stylus-lang.com) (no advert) - an amazing tool in its time, clearly an underdog between css preprocessors.

-Tailwind doesn't make person a better developer.
+Tailwind doesn't make a person a better developer.
 It makes person somewhat faster developer.
 This isn't the same.
 I consider utility approach taken by tailwind team harmful for the industry.
-Since `tailwind` became a standart, we probably don't even understand that bloated html is top of the iceberg.
+Since `tailwind` became a standart, we probably don't even understand that bloated html is only top of the iceberg.
 I wouldn't even mention separation of concerns here.
-Stating this makes me conservative dinosaur which I hope I am not.
+Stating this makes me too conservative which I am not.

+It seems like we're trying to write styles anywhere but where they belong to - css in js, jss, tailwind etc.
+The only important parameter is development speed whatever other tradeoffs are.

 There is literally one downside in not using tailwind these days - maintaining separate css files.
 This is a big issue for developers incuding myself.
 Mostly because time is money.
 Tools are important.